 Conditions We Treat

-WVU Medicine podiatric physicians provide treatment for a wide range of foot and lower leg problems, including:
+WVU Medicine podiatrists are trained in both surgical and non-surgical podiatric medicine and provide comprehensive treatment for a variety of foot and leg problems, including:

 - Advanced wound care of the lower extremities

 - Ankle problems

 - Arthropathies (Charcot, rheumatoid)

 - Bunions and hammertoes

 - Diabetes foot care

 - Foot and ankle pain

 - Neuropathic pain